ControlCore-Project/Mediator/README.md

 Now, controlcore.org is routed through the Kong APIs.

 # Configuring Secondary Kong (Only if the API Key generation is handled publicly)
 *This section assumes the API key generation is managed externally, exposing Kong's admin APIs securely to the public.
-Otherwise, the secondary Kong is not necessary and the API Keys should be configured directly, skipping this step, and adapting accordingly.*
+Otherwise, the secondary Kong is not necessary and the API Keys can be configured directly, skipping this step, and adapting accordingly.*

 Start Secondary Kong that functions as an Admin Kong
 ```